-Baby is capable of making quite a lot of fuss for such a tiny person, and there are times – like, say, when you’re standing in line at the bank, or when you’re trying to make dinner, or at a really unfortunate moment during a wedding ceremony – when the kind of noise he can work themselves up to just won’t fly.
-Whether you’ve tried all of the usual culprits – hunger, dirty diaper, gas – and still aren’t sure what the problem is or you already know Baby is a little too hot, or angling for a snack, or really not in the mood to get any more booster shots, but there just isn’t anything you can do about it at the moment, sometimes distracting him is the best way to avoid disaster.
+Baby is capable of making quite a lot of fuss for such a tiny person, and there are times – like, say, when you’re standing in line at the bank, or when you’re trying to make dinner, or at a really unfortunate moment during a wedding ceremony – when the kind of noise she can work themselves up to just won’t fly.
+Whether you’ve tried all of the usual culprits – hunger, dirty diaper, gas – and still aren’t sure what the problem is or you already know Baby is a little too hot, or angling for a snack, or really not in the mood to get any more booster shots, but there just isn’t anything you can do about it at the moment, sometimes distracting her is the best way to avoid disaster.

 - Baby’s favorite new toy, the salad spinner!

-Sometimes the best way to convince Baby to settle down long enough for you to do whatever you need to, from popping something to eat into the microwave to changing his diaper, is to offer a little harmless bribery in the form of a new toy.
-This doesn’t mean you need to clean out Toys ‘R Us for a neverending stream of new playthings, though – you may have noticed by now that the things Baby is the most interested in are not for him at all.
-Offering him the chance to get his hands on his very own mixing spoon, say, or maybe your glasses case, or any other choking-hazard-free and non-toxic household item may buy you enough minutes of quiet distraction to do what you need to.
+Sometimes the best way to convince Baby to settle down long enough for you to do whatever you need to, from popping something to eat into the microwave to changing her diaper, is to offer a little harmless bribery in the form of a new toy.
+This doesn’t mean you need to clean out Toys ‘R Us for a neverending stream of new playthings, though – you may have noticed by now that the things Baby is the most interested in are not for her at all.
+Offering her the chance to get her hands on her very own mixing spoon, say, or maybe your glasses case, or any other choking-hazard-free and non-toxic household item may buy you enough minutes of quiet distraction to do what you need to.

 - The same old song and dance